YukonZipperer/SN/README.md

 # SN - OSS Social Network
 SN is an open source social network application, made using a MERN stack.

+Features:
+- Create Accounts
+- Update Accounts
+- Delete Accounts
+- Retrieving Accounts
+- Authentication
+- Viewing and getting all profiles
+- Create Posts
+- Retrieve all posts

-Note: This is just the API
+*This is just the API

 What you will need:
 - VS Code (running and the project)